-An applicant or their partner who reduces their taxable income by claiming an investment loss (i.e. a total net investment loss) against rental property or a financial investment as part of their annual tax assessment will have to add back the value of the deduction (commonly known as 'negative gearing') for AIC Scheme purposes.
+An applicant or their partner who reduces their taxable income by claiming an investment loss (i.e. a total net investment loss) against rental property or a financial investment as part of their

 These deductions are to be self-declared at the time of application by the applicant and their partner (if applicable).